emanuelefirmani/get-git-english/docs/internal.rst

-In this moment, just after having completed your first ``commit``, the ``index`` stores a copy of your last ``commit`` and expects that you modifyit.
+In this moment, just after having completed your first ``commit``, the ``index`` stores a copy of your last ``commit`` and expects that you modify it.

 .. figure:: img/index2.png

-Sul file system hai
+On file system you have

 ::